near-guildnet/docs/Staking_Pool_Cheatsheet.md

 - `pool_admin.nearkat` in the --accountId with your pool admin account
 - be sure to have `30` NEAR available in your account (**HEADS UP:** keep the minimum balance to pay the [storage stake](https://near.org/papers/the-official-near-white-paper/#economics))

-#### Alternative Method: deploy a custom staking pool, using your locally-compiled contract
+##  Deploying a custom staking pool using your locally-compiled contract
 This method allows you to run your own fork of the [staking pool](https://github.com/near/core-contracts/tree/master/staking-pool).

 - Deploy the smart contract in the account `my_cool_pool.nearkat`